 This scholarship was made possible by American National Bank and Trust Company.
-The award is made to an entering freshman who is enrolling full time in a two-year program at DCC.
+The award is presented to an entering freshman who is enrolling full time in a two-year program of study at DCC.
 The same student will be given preference for the award during his/her second year.
-The student must demonstrate a clear commitment to completing the academic program in a timely manner and cannot be eligible for other types of financial as sistance.
+The student must demonstrate a clear commitment to completing the academic program in a timely manner and cannot be eligible for other types of financial assistance.